mapama247/ChatBot-StackOverflow/README.md

 Q: How to write a loop in python?<br/>
 A: This thread might help you: https://stackoverflow.com/questions/26736277

+Q: How to empty workspace in r studio?<br/>
+A: This thread might help you: https://stackoverflow.com/questions/25841549

 Q: How to delete rows in pandas?<br/>
 A: This thread might help you: https://stackoverflow.com/questions/24612584